1963 South Vietnamese coup d'état: Nhu's counter-plot

 Đính, now a double agent, was put in charge of the fake coup and was allowed the additional control of the 7th Division, which was previously assigned to Diệm loyalist General Huỳnh Văn Cao, who was in charge of the IV Corps in the Mekong Delta.
 The reassignment of the 7th Division to Đính gave his III Corps complete encirclement of Saigon.
 The encirclement would prevent Cao from storming the capital to save Diệm as he had done during the 1960 coup attempt.
 This arrangement was supposed to make Đính's task of serving the regime easier, but it was exploited to bring down the Ngô family.

 Nhu and Tung remained unaware of Đính's allegiance to the rebels, and were fooled. Đính told Tung that the fake coup needed to employ an overwhelming amount of force.
 He said that tanks were required "because armour is dangerous". Đính said that fresh troops were needed in the capital, opining, "If we move reserves into the city, the Americans will be angry.
 They'll complain that we're not fighting the war.
 So we must camouflage our plan by sending the special forces out to the country.
 That will deceive them."
 Nhu had no idea that Đính's real intention was to engulf Saigon with rebel units and lock Tung's loyalists in the countryside where they could not defend the Ngôs.

-Nhu's coup would take place on 1 November, All Saints' Day, when Catholics prepare for All Souls' Day, which follows the next day.
+Nhu's coup would take place on 1 November, All Saints' Day, when Catholics prepare for All Souls' Day, which is the following day.
 This was so that troops could move freely through the streets, which would be carrying less traffic.
 The generals decided to start their real coup on the same day to try to exploit Đính's liaison with Nhu.

 Colonel Đỗ Mậu, one of the conspirators, concocted military intelligence reports with false data that claimed that the VC were massing outside the capital for an offensive.
 He convinced Diệm and Nhu to send the special forces out of the capital to fight the VC.
 Tung and Nhu agreed to send all four Saigon-based special forces companies out of Saigon on 29 October.

 Another of Diệm's brothers, Ngô Đình Cẩn, began to suspect Mậu and told the palace, which told army chief General Khiêm to have Mậu arrested.
-However, Khiêm, who was also part of the plot, deliberately procrastinated and Mậu remained free.
+However, Khiêm, who was also part of the plot, deliberately procrastinated, and Mậu remained free.
 In the meantime, it was too late for the brothers to bring their loyalists back into the capital.

 Not trusting Có, Diệm put Colonel Lâm Văn Phát in command of the 7th Division on 31 October.
 According to tradition, Phát had to pay the Corps' commander a courtesy visit before assuming control of the division. Đính refused to see Phát and told him to come back on Friday at 14:00, by which time the coup would have been in progress.
 In the meantime, Đính had Đôn sign a counter-order transferring command of the 7th Division to Có.